leonzucchini/Mastermind/README.md

 # Mastermind

-This code solves the [mastermind game][Wiki][wiki-mastermind].
+This code solves the [mastermind game][wiki-mastermind].

 ## Background
 I was given a mastermind game for Christmas and thought it woud be fun to write a program to solve it.

 The initial plan was to use [Knuth's 1977 algorithm][knuth1977].
-However, it turns out that algorithm is specific to a game with six colors, four potential positions, and repeated colors.
+However, it turns out that algorithm is specific to a game with six (potentially repeated) colors, four potential positions, and repeated colors.
 That doesn't work for my game, which has six colors and *five* positions.

-The minimax algorithm described there might still be interesting, but I don't fully understand it yet.
+The minimax algorithm described by Knuth might still be interesting, but I don't fully understand it yet.

 ## Algorithm
 *[watch this space]*